Agoric/agoric-sdk/packages/governance/README.md

 use a ParamManager to hold its mutable state.
 ParamManager has facets for accessing the param values and for setting them.
-The governed contract would use the access facet internally, and make that visible to anyone who should be able to see the values, while ensuring that the private facet, which can control the values, is only accessible to a visible ContractGovernor.
+The governed contract would use the access facet internally, and make that visible to anyone who should be able to see the values, while ensuring that the private facet, which can change the values, is only accessible to a visible ContractGovernor.
 The ContractGovernor makes the Electorate visible, while tightly controlling the process of creating new questions and presenting them to the electorate.